kanboard/documentation/content/en/v1/admin/ldap.md

 #### SELinux Restrictions

-If SELinux is enabled, you have to allow Apache to reach out your LDAP server.
+If SELinux is enabled, you have to allow Apache to reach out to your LDAP server.

-- You can switch SELinux to the permissive mode or disable it (not recommended)
+- You can switch SELinux to the permissive mode or disable it (not recommended).
-- You can allow all network connections, for example `setsebool -P httpd_can_network_connect=1` or have a more restrictive rule
+- You can allow all network connections, for example: `setsebool -P httpd_can_network_connect=1`, or have a more restrictive rule.

 In any case, refer to the official Redhat/Centos documentation.

 #### Debug Mode

-If you are not able to setup correctly the LDAP authentication, you can enable the debug mode and watch log files.
+If you are not able to set up LDAP authentication correctly, you can enable debug mode and watch log files.

 LDAP Group Synchronization
 --------------------------

 {{< hint type="info" >}}
-- Nested groups are not implemented.
+Nested groups are not implemented.
 {{</ hint >}}

 ### Requirements